DemandredEng/Linear-Recurrent-Units-Tensorflow/README.md

-# Linear-Recurrent-Units-Tensorflow
-Unofficial implementation of Linear Recurrent Units, by Deepmind, in Tensorflow.
+# Linear Recurrent Units in Tensorflow: An Unofficial Implementation

-Implementation of Linear Recurrent Units, by Deepmind, in Tensorflow.
-LRUs are inspired by Deep State-Space Machines, particularly S4 and S5.
+This repository presents an unofficial implementation of Linear Recurrent Units (LRUs) proposed by Deepmind, utilizing Tensorflow.
+LRUs draw inspiration from Deep State-Space Machines, with a particular focus on S4 and S5 models.

 # Notes:
-+ For an implementation that supports 3-dimensional input sequences, you might want to take a look at https://github.com/Gothos/LRU-pytorch.
-It is likely slower due to lack of associative scans, though.
++ If you require an implementation that supports 3-dimensional input sequences, you may want to refer to <a href='https://github.com/Gothos/LRU-pytorch'>github.com/Gothos/LRU-pytorch</a>.
+However, please be aware that this alternative implementation might be slower due to the absence of associative scans.

+# Paper:
+<a href='https://arxiv.org/abs/2303.06349'>Resurrecting Recurrent Neural Networks for Long Sequences</a>